What are Scapholunate Ligament injuries?

 - Clicking, popping, grinding, or clunking sensations in the wrist

 Your symptoms and medical history as well as an examination of your hand and wrist can help to diagnose these injuries.
 Special x-ray views can detect large ligament tears that affect wrist bone alignment but often miss small tears.
-An MRI or wrist arthroscopy may be recommended to evaluate the scapholunate ligament and wrist joint surfaces for suspected tears that do not show up on x-ray.
+We may recommend an MRI or wrist arthroscopy to evaluate the scapholunate ligament and wrist joint surfaces for suspected tears that do not show up on x-ray.

 Treatment

-Complete tears of the scapholunate ligament due to recent wrist trauma are most likely to benefit from a surgical repair of the ligament.
+Complete tears of the scapholunate ligament due to recent wrist trauma most likely benefit from surgery to repair the ligament.
 Once the tear is more the a few weeks old, the torn ligament becomes scarred and cannot be directly repaired.
 Reconstruction with tendon grafts can be considered but is not always successful.
 Once wrist arthritis is present, various reconstructive procedures can be attempted, or the wrist can be fused to help alleviate pain.